-Strayer University’s student population is made up of mostly “non-traditional” students who face obstacles that the traditional student found on a campus quad does not.
-Most are working full time, they have children, and they often have previous attempts at higher education.
+Strayer University’s student population is made up of mostly 'non-traditional' students who face obstacles that the traditional student found on a campus quad does not.
+Most are working full time, they have children and they often have previous attempts at higher education.
 Additionally, more than 80% of Strayer’s students take at least one of their classes online.
-The university recognizes that they cannot address online student issues in the same ways a traditional university might.
+Staff at the university recognise that they cannot address online student issues in the same ways as at a traditional university.
 It requires a unique approach.

-Daniel McCarthy, Executive Director of Artificial Intelligence & Automation, describes the language model of both Google Cloud and Dialogflow as “so robust that it’s mind-boggling how efficient and accurate it can be.”
-Google’s ease of use and flexibility, the ability to get up and running quickly, and the ability to transcend the chat bot model were important factors in deciding to partner with Google for this program.
+Daniel McCarthy, Executive Director of Artificial Intelligence & Automation, describes the language model of both Google Cloud and Dialogflow as 'so robust that it’s mind-boggling how efficient and accurate it can be.'
+Google’s ease of use and flexibility, the ability to get up and running quickly and the ability to transcend the chat bot model were important factors in deciding to partner with Google for this programme.
 In less than a week the Strayer team created a prototype that could not only greet a student by name, but even know personal details like the student’s birthday.
-Named after the university’s founder, Dr. Irving Strayer, Irving could learn when a conversation was going off-topic and redirect the student to a live agent for further assistance.
+Named after the university’s founder, Dr Irving Strayer, Irving could learn when a conversation was going off-topic and redirect the student to a live agent for further assistance.
 The change was remarkable.

 Impact on students

-In the coming months, Strayer will leverage Dialogflow to build out sentiment analysis and further optimize the student experience.
-McCarthy emphasizes that Strayer is continually mining questions to add to its content and improve service.
-And, he adds, the university has higher ambitions for their technology: next the team plans to use the Dialogflow and Google Cloud technologies to identify students needing additional assistance and to offer tutoring and supplemental resources to help them better their life through education.
-McCarthy is optimistic: “Dialogflow's robust functionality fit right into the mission we were trying to accomplish.
-We are all very excited about this.”
+In the coming months, Strayer will leverage Dialogflow to build out sentiment analysis and further optimise the student experience.
+McCarthy emphasises that Strayer is continually mining questions to add to its content and improve service.
+And, he adds, the university has higher ambitions for its technology.
+Next the team plans to use the Dialogflow and Google Cloud technologies to identify students needing additional assistance, and to offer tutoring and supplemental resources to help them better their life through education.
+McCarthy is optimistic: 'Dialogflow's robust functionality fit right into the mission we were trying to accomplish.
+We are all very excited about this.'